-440-3 DETERMINISTIC MODELS.
-(Same as IE 415) Linear programming; problem formulation; simplex algorithm; transportation and network problems; duality theory; sensitivity theory.
-Prerequisites: knowledge of FORTRAN; MATH 250 or consent of instructor.

-441-3 STOCHASTIC MODELS.
-(Same as IE 461) Probabilistic models; elementary queuing theory with single or multiple servers; Markov processes and models; decision theory.
-Prerequisite: STAT 380 or 480a.

-442-3 SIMULATION.
-(Same as IE 468) Design of simulation models using a high-level simulation programming language.
+- 440-3 DETERMINISTIC MODELS.
+(Same as IME 415) Linear programming; problem formulation; simplex algorithm; transportation and network problems; duality theory; sensitivity theory.
+Prerequisites: MATH 250 or consent of instructor. - 441-3 STOCHASTIC MODELS.
+(Same as IME 461) Probabilistic models; elementary queuing theory with single or multiple servers; Markov processes and models; decision theory.
+Prerequisite: STAT 380 or 480a. - 442-3 SIMULATION.
+(Same as IME 468) Design of simulation models using a high-level simulation programming language.
 Applications in production; inventory; queuing; other models.
-Prerequisites: FORTRAN programming skills; OR 441.

-495-3 INDEPENDENT STUDY.
+Prerequisites: STAT 380 or 480a. - 495-3 INDEPENDENT STUDY.
 Research in subjects such as mathematical programming; dynamic programming; simulation; queuing; Markov processes and production topics.
 May be repeated to a maximum of 9 hours.
-Prerequisite: written consent of adviser and instructor.

-585-3 SIMULATION THEORY.
+Prerequisite: written consent of adviser and instructor. - 585-3 SIMULATION THEORY.
 Theory and techniques of simulation: generation of random variables; selection of distributions; output analysis; variance reduction.
-Prerequisites: knowledge of FORTRAN; OR 441; STAT 480b.

-586-3 SIMULATION MODELING AND LANGUAGES.
-FORTRAN and GPSS simulations: clock mechanisms; data structures; output analysis; sample applications in queuing and production.
-Prerequisites: knowledge of FORTRAN; OR 585; STAT 480b.

-587a,b-3,3 MATHEMATICAL PROGRAMMING. (a) Theory, methods, and applications of linear and network programming; (b) Theory, methods, and applications of integer, dynamic and nonlinear programming.
-Prerequisites: (a) knowledge of FORTRAN; OR 440; MATH 321; (b) OR 587a.

-590-1 to 3 SEMINAR.
+Prerequisites: OR 441, STAT 480b. - 586-3 SIMULATION MODELING AND LANGUAGES.
+GPSS simulations: clock mechanisms; data structures; output analysis; sample applications in queuing and production.
+Prerequisites: OR 585, STAT 480b. - 587a,b-3,3 MATHEMATICAL PROGRAMMING. (a) Theory, methods, and applications of linear and network programming; (b) Theory, methods, and applications of integer, dynamic and nonlinear programming.
+Prerequisites: (a) OR 440, MATH 321, (b) OR 587a. - 590-1 to 3 SEMINAR.
 Intensive study of selected topics: mathematical programming; dynamic programming; simulation; queuing; stochastic processes; Markov processes; production.
 May be repeated to a maximum of 18 hours provided no topic is repeated.
 Prerequisite: written consent of adviser and instructor.